 ISO 9001:2015 has brought a variety of new concepts to the field of standards and certification.
 One of these being the process of aligning the Quality Management System with the organization’s own strategic direction – and, understanding this relationship to maximize a company’s efficiency and potential.

 Understanding the company’s context while ensuring quality in policies and objectives stated by the board is paramount.
 However, the difficulty lies in both factors being in line with the body’s general strategic direction.

 Knowing your Strategic Direction

 The creation of achievements and goals are a common step that a company takes during the building process.
-You may know it as the Mission and Vision Statement of the company, something that I am sure you have noticed written on the organization’s walls for all to see.
-It is a statement where the founding members state their agenda on where they see the company headed, as well as laying out the plans step by step in order to make sure they are going the right direction.
+Consider a companies Mission and Vision Statement, something that I am sure you have noticed written on the organization’s walls for all to see.
+These statements articulate their companies agenda on where they see the company headed, as well as dictate a plan to make sure they heading in the right direction.
 This will guide the company’s course of action through the years of growth and progress.

 Utilizing Quality Objectives towards the Strategic Direction

-Lack of Strategic Direction
+The Harms with a Lack of Strategic Direction